Socializing Your American Bully Puppy: Timeline and Tips from CapCity Bullys

 1. Understand the Different American Bully Classes

-Before selecting a puppy, it’s crucial to understand the different American Bully categories as recognized by the American Bully Kennel Club (ABKC):
+Before selecting a puppy, it’s crucial to understand the different American Bully categories as recognized by the American Bully Kennel Club (ABKC) and American Bully Registry (ABR)

 Pocket Bully – Short and compact but heavily muscled.
-Typically under 17 inches in height.
+Typically 14 to 17 inches in height.

 Standard Bully – Medium-sized with a balanced structure, ranging from 17-20 inches.